704-982-6824 secondstpres@gmail.com

 What should I wear?

 Come as you are!
-The normal attire ranges from “casual” to “dress,” so we are generally “casual dress.”
-The important thing is to join us with an open heart that you may receive the many blessings believers have in Jesus Christ.
+The normal attire ranges from “casual” to “dress,”.
+The important thing is to join us with an sincere heart that you may receive the many blessings believers have in Jesus Christ.

 What time do I need to arrive, and where do I go once I get there?

-Our congregation meets in the Sanctuary for worship on Sunday mornings at 10:30 a.m. and on Sunday evenings ay 6:00 p.m.
+Our congregation meets in the Sanctuary for worship on Sunday mornings at 10:30 a.m. and on Sunday evenings at 5:00 p.m.

 Services generally begin promptly at the stated times, but please feel free to arrive early, settle in, and say hello.
-Don’t worry about joining us late — we’ll be here whenever you arrive and are happy to answer your questions.
 You may enter through the main entrance directly across from the Albemarle Post Office.

 If you’re unable to join us in person, please visit our YouTube channel for the live-streamed worship service on Sunday mornings.
 Also, please visit our Facebook page to find more encouragement in your daily walk with Christ.